RaunoValo/IDS_D4/README.md

 - ufo-sightings-transformed.csv

 ## Replicate analysis
 To replicate analysis clone reposotory and open `Project D4: UFO Sightings.ipynb` notebook file and run all cells.
+This will generate html maps of sighitings (might not load, in that case refresh page).
+If using colab, html files must be downloaded before viewing.